resonantdsp/SwankyAmp/README.md

 ### For Windows

+You will need the following softare to compile the plugin for windows:

+* Visual Studio 2019
+* The VST3 SDK
+* The JUCE SDK

-The project is configured assuming the VST3 SDK is found at: `C:\SDKs\VST_SDK\VST3_SDK\`.
+The project is configured assuming the VST3 SDK is found at: `C:\SDKs\VST_SDK\VST3_SDK\`, and that the JUCE SDK is found at `C:\JUCE\modules`.
 This can be changed in the VS solution files.

-* Open the VS solution file at: `Builds/VisualStudio2019/ResonantAmp.sln`
+* Open the VS solution file at: `Builds\VisualStudio2019\ResonantAmp.sln`
 * Change the target in VS to the x64 Release.
 * Build the VST3 target.
 * Move the VST3 to your VST3 system directory (usually `C:\Program Files\Common Files\VST3`)